HardNet: Hard-Constrained Neural Networks with Universal Approximation Guarantees: Abstract

 \section{Abstract}

-Incorporating prior knowledge or specifications of input-output relationships into machine learning models has gained significant attention, as it enhances generalization from limited data and leads to conforming outputs.
-However, most existing approaches use soft constraints by penalizing violations through regularization, which offers no guarantee of constraint satisfaction---an essential requirement in safety-critical applications.
+Incorporating prior knowledge or specifications of input-output relationships into machine learning models has attracted significant attention, as it enhances generalization from limited data and yields conforming outputs.
+However, most existing approaches use soft constraints by penalizing violations through regularization, which offers no guarantee of constraint satisfaction, especially on inputs far from the training distribution---an essential requirement in safety-critical applications.
 On the other hand, imposing hard constraints on neural networks may hinder their representational power, adversely affecting performance.
 To address this, we propose \method{}, a practical framework for constructing neural networks that inherently satisfy hard constraints without sacrificing model capacity.
-Specifically, we encode affine and convex hard constraints, dependent on both inputs and outputs, by appending a differentiable projection layer to the network’s output.
-This architecture allows unconstrained optimization of the network parameters using standard algorithms while ensuring constraint satisfaction by construction.
-Furthermore, we show that \method{} retains the universal approximation capabilities of neural networks.
-We demonstrate the versatility and effectiveness of \method{} across various applications: fitting functions under constraints, learning optimization solvers, optimizing control policies in safety-critical systems, and learning safe decision logic for aircraft systems.\footnote{The code is available at \url{https://github.com/azizanlab/hardnet}.}
+Unlike approaches that modify outputs only at inference time, \method{} enables end-to-end training with hard constraint guarantees, leading to improved performance.
+To the best of our knowledge, \method{} is the first method that enables efficient and differentiable enforcement of more than one \emph{input-dependent} inequality constraint.
+It allows unconstrained optimization of the network parameters using standard algorithms by appending a differentiable \emph{closed-form} enforcement layer to the network's output.
+Furthermore, we show that \method{} retains neural networks' universal approximation capabilities.
+We demonstrate its versatility and effectiveness across various applications: learning with piecewise constraints, learning optimization solvers with guaranteed feasibility, and optimizing control policies in safety-critical systems.\footnote{The code is available at \url{https://github.com/azizanlab/hardnet}.}